lastlicense/lastlicense/README.md

 My Projects:

-- Telegram Bots

-Development of Telegram bots using Python.
-I work with libraries such as 'aiogram' and 'telebot'.

 - Modern Websites

 Creation of responsive websites and landing pages with modern UI design, animations, and optimized layouts for different devices.